mtask/SmartIndexLLM/README.md

 SmartIndexLLM allows you to index data from text and pdf files which can then be use in prompts with a locally running large language model (LLM).

 As an example, let say that you have a PDF file that contains techinal information about game consoles.
-Then you want to know somethingö
+The text contents of the PDF is indexed to a [Whoosh](https://whoosh.readthedocs.io/en/latest/intro.html) index.
-At high level you are able to make query to the indexed data from the pdf, like `playstation AND cpu`, and then you can give the LLM a prompt like `Give me details about PS5's CPU`.
+Then, at the high level, you are able to make query to the indexed data from the pdf.
+For example, `playstation AND cpu`.
+Then, you give the LLM a prompt like `Give me details about PS5's CPU`.
-Response from the index query and the prompt are then combined, so the LLM can answer with the data you provided from the index.
+Response from the query and the prompt are then combined, so the LLM can answer with the data you provided from the index.

 ```mermaid
 graph TD